 How long will my tutoring session last?

 Your tutoring session will last thirty minutes.
-If you are a graduate student working on your Master's thesis or are registered with the DRC, we can arrange to give you one-hour appointments.
+If you are a graduate student working on your Master's thesis or are registered with the AEC (Accessible Education Center), we can arrange to give you one-hour appointments.

 How many appointments can I make?

 You may make one appointment per day, with a maximum of two scheduled appointments per week.
 If you feel you need more time, you are welcome to come to the Center to wait for openings created by no-shows and cancellations.